 What is the deadline to return my ballot?

-- If you are returning your ballot electronically or by fax or personal delivery, your ballot must be returned to your county elections office no later than 7:00 p.m.
+- If you are returning your ballot my email, fax, or personal delivery, your ballot must be returned to the office no later than 7:00 p.m.
 Eastern Time on the day of the election.

-- If you are returning your ballot by mail, be sure to sign the voter's oath on the return envelope and mail the ballot as soon as possible and no later than 7:00 p.m.
+- If you are returning your ballot by mail, you must mail your ballot no later than 7:00 p.m.
 Eastern Time on the day of the election.

 How do I know if my UOCAVA ballot was counted?

-- First, check to see if your ballot was received by the deadline (see above).
+- First, check to see if your ballot was received by the deadline (use link above).
 NOTE: If you returned your ballot by mail it will be counted as long as it was received by 7:00 p.m. on the day after a primary or two days after an election.

 - Second, check here to see if your ballot was challenged for any reason and whether it was counted.

 Ballots aren't available, but I need to vote now.
 What do I do?